 The saddest sight in the world is the soggy puddle of a deflated Santa blown halfway across a lawn.
 Often you’ll find these reminders of the brevity of the holidays even before the big day they portend.
 For me, without a deep religious connection, the celebrations can feel as hollow and fragile as an inflated Santa in a storm.
 I do love the tradition of dressing up and gathering with friends and hopefully family.
 I love the lights, although not those down the street mixed with neon Trump signs.
 I like receiving gifts, though shopping for others stresses me out.
 I like having the sharp woodsy scent of a conifer fill my home.
 I like using the fancy dishes, crystal, and the glow of candlelight.
 I even like that stupid stuffed moose-looking reindeer hung from the staircase post at our entryway that obnoxiously rings bells, wags its head, and sings “Better watch out…” every time you walk by.

-One of my favorite Christmases was after dinner at my daughter’s when she dimmed the lights, my niece lit candles, and music played low, Lisa set up her table in the living room, and alternately gave massages to everyone.
+One of my favorite Christmases was after dinner at my daughter’s when she dimmed the lights, my niece lit candles, music played low, Lisa set up her table in the living room, and alternately gave massages to everyone.
 Another special time was also at Lisa’s when I read an article about the origins of the idea of flying reindeer, ornaments on trees, etc. Everyone, big and small, surrounded me on the couch and sat close to my feet on the floor as if they were seeking guidance from an elder.
 Normally, I’m just a wife, mom, aunt, and grandma.
-In that moment, I was surprised to see that I’d become a revered crone if only with a magazine article I read off my phone.
+In that moment, I was surprised to see that I’d become a revered crone, if only with a magazine article I read off my phone.

 Of course, advertisers very cleverly and effectively try to convince us that the feelings of these moments can be bought with the purchase of their products.
 If I were a salesperson, I’d do this, too, but we need to understand that these feelings of hope and connection can only be made by ourselves, with maybe a few candles, soft music, and the joining of our spirits.

-We all laughed one time when, after opening the presents Christmas morning, the Christmas tree fell over as if to declare its work done and our celebration complete.
+The whole family laughed one time when, after opening the presents Christmas morning, the Christmas tree fell over as if to declare its work done and our celebration complete.
 My mother, had she been there, would have been horrified by the chaos.
 We also laughed when after waving goodbye to my brother’s family out the front door, we came in to find my son’s Malamute standing over the leftover prime rib on the kitchen floor.
 There was also the time at a midnight Christmas supper with my family and in-laws when I learned the terrible price my daughter-in-law’s mother paid to get her family out of her country to come to the US.
 Or the time my elderly mother, sitting at Christmas dinner, announced to us all the amazing coincidence that she had a son who looked just like my only brother sitting across the table.
 How do we manage this life, these moments?
 We hold on to each other – those we love and who love us.
 For me, that is the true gift of Christmas – one that needs to be cherished and nurtured the whole year through.

 In two to three weeks, the almond trees will bloom, and then the Acacias and Evergreen Pears.
 Daffodils will be nodding their yellow trumpets in a month, and then the fruit trees will burst forth like Fourth of July fireworks.
 Until then, I’ll sit in my four weeks of winter and savor the darkness.
 Jane Kenyon wrote: “If it’s darkness we’re having, let it be extravagant!”